Biosimilars Print Page

 What biosimilars are available?

-- Currently, biosimilars are available for the originators for a few TNF antagonists: etanercept (Enbrel), infliximab (Remicade), and adalimumab (Humira).
+- Biosimilars are available for the originators for a few TNF antagonists: etanercept (Enbrel), infliximab (Remicade), and adalimumab (Humira).

 Are biosimilars safe?